Photo courtesy of Rod Morris

 The Punakaiki Coastal Restoration Project is a collaborative effort involving business, government and community organisations pooling their resources to deliver significant environmental and community benefits.
 The project partners are the Department of Conservation, Conservation Volunteers New Zealand, Lincoln University and Rio Tinto Ltd.

-The site borders the Westland Petrel Special Protected Area, located in the foothills of the Paparoa Ranges.
-This is the only breeding colony for the Westland Petrel (tāiko), a sub-species of petrel whose presence was first discovered by students from the local Barrytown school in the late 1940’s.
-Planting at this site is designed to enhance the protection of the Westland Petrel’s breeding habitat
+The site borders the Westland Petrel Specially Protected Area, located in the foothills of the Paparoa Ranges.
+This is the only breeding colony for the Westland Petrel (tāiko), a species of petrel whose presence was first discovered by students from the local Barrytown school in the late 1940s.
+Planting at this site is designed to enhance the protection of the Westland Petrel’s breeding habitat.

 Through the combined efforts of everyone involved, the project is helping to:

-- Create a buffer zone to enhance protection of the petrel colony
+- Create a buffer zone to enhance the protection of the Westland Petrel Specially Protected Area.

 Join us and help support tāiko to have a Wild Future.